 The old, wooden boat slid its way through the waters of Lake Kivu.
 The boat’s passengers steered the vessel, laden with heavy boxes of food, toward Ishwa Island in Rwanda.
 They could see the shoreline, which could only be reached by boat, in the distance — full of people cheering and singing with thankful hearts.

 Earlier that day, those boxes of food had arrived in Rwanda in a shipping container.
-And long before that, the boxes sat in a warehouse in Virginia, waiting to be shipped.
-But because of faithful donors, that food made its way across oceans, countries, and continents to reach a group of hungry children.
+And long before that, the supplies sat in a warehouse in Virginia, waiting to be packed and shipped.
+But because of volunteers and faithful donors like you, that food made its way across oceans, countries, and continents to reach a group of hungry children.

 “It speaks to the desperation of people when they use what they have or can afford to rent, to reach and distribute the product we have sent,” said Josh Brewer, World Help’s director of humanitarian aid.